API Abstraction is key to an API first strategy

 2. APIs can be reused to support new digital products

 As APIs are abstracted into a common framework and therefore standardized format, they can be easily combined together, and repurposed into what we call Product Bundles (which includes API products, composite APIs etc.).
-These bundles can be used to quickly build, test, and launch innovative new digital products using your existing capabilities.
+These bundles can be used to quickly build, test, and launch differentiated products and services for your customers and partners.

 3. Normalized, consistent and well-governed API code and documentation